-A minimum wage is the lowest remuneration that employers can legally pay their workers, means the basic salary below which workers may not sell their labour or service.
+A minimum wage is the lowest remuneration employers can legally pay their workers, meaning the basic salary below which workers may not sell their labour or service.
 Most countries have introduced minimum wages by legislation.

-In August 2020, the Government of Qatar has adopted a minimum wage law.
+In August 2020, the Government of Qatar adopted a minimum wage law.
 The new minimum wage in Qatar has been introduced to improve living standards for workers and their families back home.
-It will also lead to a more skilled and productive workforce in the country.
+It will also lead to a more skilled and productive workforce.

-This article explains in detail the minimum wage in Qatar as well frequently asked questions related payment of minimum wage.
+This article explains in detail the minimum wage in Qatar and frequently asked questions related to the payment of minimum wage.

 How much is the minimum wage in Qatar?

 Law No. 17 of 2020 sets the minimum wage in Qatar for all private-sector workers, including domestic workers, at QAR 1,000 per month as a basic wage, as well as QAR 500 per month allocated by the employer for accommodation expenses and QAR 300 per month for food, unless the employer already provides adequate food or accommodation for the employee or domestic worker.